-My goal is to help those in need.
-I can’t do it myself, but I’m able to assist the organizations that are actually helping them.
-I can assist with photographs that create a sense of purpose and cohesiveness, raise credibility, and share accomplishments and successes with donors.
-My photographs focus on the feelings of people who are in need creating emotional empathy and making it harder not to help them.
+Since teaching at Brooks Institute of Photography, my full-time goal for the previous 16 years has been to help those in need.
+I can’t do it myself, but I’m able to assist the organizations that are helping them.
+I can contribute with photographs that create a sense of purpose and cohesiveness, raise credibility, and share accomplishments and successes with donors.
+My photos focus on the feelings of people who are in need, creating emotional empathy and making it harder not to help them.

-In the past, I helped those less fortunate by moving to a small village in the Lao PDR, building a school building, selecting and supporting scholarship students, helping patients access medical care locally, nationally, internationally, and sometimes attending funeral ceremonies of people whom I could not help.
-I continue to help and support this community.
+Since 2004, I helped those less fortunate by moving to a small village in the Lao PDR, building a school building, selecting and supporting scholarship students, assisting patients to access medical care locally, nationally, internationally, and sometimes attending funeral ceremonies.
+We provide ongoing support to this community.

 If I believe in your organization and cause, I would be willing to share your goals, working alongside you, documenting the experiences of your staff and the people they are helping.

 Bryan and his wife Leila Srour, a pediatrician have been living in the Lao People's Democratic Republic (Laos) from 2002 to 2013.
-Now they constantly on the road with no home base.
+Now they are always on the road with no home base.

 Clients & publications

-Humanitarian Photography clients and publications have included Amade Foundation, American Academy of Pediatrics, American journal of tropical medicine and hygiene, American Lung Association, BD Medical - Pharmaceutical Systems, Big Brother Mouse, British Medical Journal, Bwalo Street Children project Malawi, Care Australia, Chiedza Center Zimbabwe, Christian Alliance for Orphans, Columbia Union College Maryland, Direct Relief International, Facing Africa, Handihams, Health Frontiers, Health in Harmony, Health Volunteers Overseas, HitchingsPharma - A division of GlaxoSmithKline, Interplast Australia, Research Institute on Contemporary Southeast Asia (IRASEC), Royal Children's Hospital Melbourne, SEE International, Silkworm Press, Society of Adolescent Health in Uganda, South East Asian Mountain Peoples' for Culture and Development, Special Olympics, The Humanity Initiative, The Lake Clinic Cambodia, Tumaini Street Children Project Kenya, University Hospital Health System
+Humanitarian Photography clients and publications have included Amade Foundation, American Anthropological Association Anthropology News, American Academy of Pediatrics, American journal of tropical medicine and hygiene, American Lung Association, Balian's Outdoor and Nature Photography, BD Medical - Pharmaceutical Systems, Big Brother Mouse, British Medical Journal, Bwalo Street Children project Malawi, Care Australia, Chiedza Center Zimbabwe, Christian Alliance for Orphans, Columbia Union College Maryland, Direct Relief International, Euromoney, Facing Africa, Goleta Valley Voice, Handihams, Health Frontiers, Health in Harmony, Health Volunteers Overseas, HitchingsPharma - A division of GlaxoSmithKline, Interplast Australia, Research Institute on Contemporary Southeast Asia (IRASEC), Montecito Journal Newspaper, Peterson's Photographic Magazine, Royal Children's Hospital Melbourne, Santa Barbara Independent Newspaper, Santa Barbara News-Press, SEE International, Silkworm Press, Society of Adolescent Health in Uganda, South East Asian Mountain Peoples' for Culture and Development, Special Olympics, The Humanity Initiative, The Lake Clinic Cambodia, The Royal Geographic Society, This Month in Santa Barbara Magazine, Tumaini Street Children Project Kenya, University Hospital Health System.

 Press & Awards